Banners

 Preview & Testing

 The live preview in the editor shows exactly how your banner will look on your website.
 On desktop, it's displayed in a browser mockup alongside the settings panel.
-You can adjust the preview background color to test different page backgrounds and ensure proper contrast.
+You can adjust the preview background colour to test different page backgrounds and ensure proper contrast.

 Always test your banners across different devices and screen sizes, especially when using floating styles or gradients, to ensure they display correctly for all visitors.